Introduction to our Academy Governing Council

 Governors are volunteers who give up their time to help the academy be the best it can be.
 Their role is to work together with academy leaders to set the strategic direction of the academy.

-The academy is a member of a trust which delegates certain decision-making powers to our governing body.
+The academy is a member of a trust which delegates certain decision-making powers to our Academy Governing Council.

 Co-op Academies Trust is a multi-academy trust which runs a number of academies.
 Please visit the Trust website to find out about the Board of Directors and also to view the Trust’s Annual Report, Policies and Financial Statements.